 Formal means conservative, formal attire.
 Everyone is to wear dress shoes (absolutely no tennis shoes).
 A second pair of shoes will be allowed.
-Boys are to wear dress attire (tie, dress shirt, slacks and leather dress shoes.)
+Boys are to wear a tuxedo or a suit and tie.
 Girls will wear a formal dress.
 Halter, strapless and spaghetti strap dresses are allowed.
-Dresses must not be higher than 3” above the top of the knee, slits cannot be open more than 3” above the knee.
-Dresses are to be modest, in good taste and appropriate for the body type.
+Dresses must not be higher than 3″ above the top of the knee, slits cannot be open more than 3″ above the knee.
+Dresses are to be modest, in good taste, and appropriate.
 Absolutely no short, tight dresses are appropriate for a formal dance.
-Appropriate under garments for the type of dress are to be worn.
+Appropriate undergarments for the type of dress are to be worn.
 Dresses with low backs must not go below the middle of the back.
 Students out of dress code will be sent home after their parents have been notified.

 Dance Rules & Behavior